-From the street level, the changes at the Lord Shaughnessy appear subtle; however, the renewal project has transformed the building in terms of comfort and durability.
-The previous water ingress issues were remedied with better construction detailing.
-The installation of an exterior air barrier and exterior insulation has improved the building’s thermal performance and the comfort of the occupants; new double-glazed vinyl windows and sliding glass doors further contribute to the building’s greater energy efficiency and have noticeably reduced the transmission of street noise into the suites.
-After the first winter following the renewal project’s implementation, some owners mentioned having lower utility bills.
+While the changes to the Lord Shaughnessy appear subtle from the street level, the renewal project has transformed the building in terms of comfort and durability.
+Well-considered construction detailing has remedied the water ingress issues.
+The incorporation of exterior insulation and a well-detailed exterior air barrier has increased occupant comfort by improving the building’s thermal performance.
+The new double-glazed vinyl windows and sliding glass doors noticeably reduce street noise in units and further contribute to the building’s overall energy efficiency.
+After the first winter following completion of the renewal project, several owners remarked about their lower utility bills.

 Share This Post